You might want to print this page.

 Windows Logo key:

-Keep a "Windows" key pressed and press one of the above listed keys, but not from the num pad.
-Does not work on Windows 7, where the array keys together with the Windows Logo key are already assigned otherwise.
+Keep a "Windows" key pressed and press one of the above listed keys (Arrows, Insert etc), but not from the num pad.
+Does not work, if the array keys together with the Windows key are already assigned differently.
+Therefore probably not suited for more actual systems.

 For input of confidential text, you may minimize the window.
 The assistant will then ignore received characters.